mohammad2java/os-docs/README.md

 DOCKER HUB
 -----------
-it is place where we store docker image and used to setup application anywhere.
+it is place where we store docker image and used to setup application anywhere without worrying the app dependency.

 How Docker Works
 ----------------